 Provincial Locate Requests are typically valid for 30 calendar days from when locates were completed or depending on the province (BC), when they were requested.
-Locate request documents will clearly identify provincial policies for the Life of a Locate Request.
+Locate request documents will clearly identify provincial policies for the validity period for the Life of a Locate Request.

 If your project is delayed or extends beyond the expiry date of your Locate Request, excavators should contact their provincial 'One-Call' Centre and request a Re-Locate Request.